 Skip to content

-How Xote components render once and stay reactive over time.
+How the View module and JSX components render once and stay reactive over time.

-A Xote component is a function that returns a Node.node.
+A Xote component is a function that returns a View.node.
 The component usually runs once, sets up its reactive graph, and then reactive nodes update in place over time.

 Think in two layers: